microsoft/botframework-solutions/docs/howto/assistant/csharp/ettovamigration.md

 ### Create a new project

-Create a new project using the Virtual Assistant template following the instructions [here](gettingstarted.md#create-a-new-project).
+[Create a new project](../../../tutorials/csharp/virtualassistant.md) using the Virtual Assistant Template.

 ### Deployment

-It's recommended to deploy your new Virtual Assistant template using the [updated deployment approach](../common/deploymentsteps.md) which now support the ability for multi-locale conversational experiences and the new configuration files which replace the .bot file.
+It's recommended to deploy your new Virtual Assistant template using the [updated deployment approach](../../../tutorials/assistantandskilldeploymentsteps.md) which now support the ability for multi-locale conversational experiences and the new configuration files which replace the .bot file.
 This enables you to get started right away with no manual changes.

 Alternatively if you wish to re-use existing deployed resources, you can alternatively take your existing .bot file, [decrypt the secrets](https://docs.microsoft.com/en-us/azure/bot-service/bot-file-basics?view=azure-bot-service-4.0&tabs=csharp) and manually move across existing Azure resource information into your new `appSettings.json` and `cognitiveModels.json` files.